CameronRJohnson/CSE-210HW/final/FinalProject/README.md

 Once turned on your alarm clock will be played once the time is hit and then be removed from the list of active alarm clocks.

 Note: You need to set the alarm in military time.

-Note: This has only been tested on Mac.
+Note: If wanting to use on Linux please switch afplay to cvlc.